spollard/josh-works.github.io/drafts/2017-05-15-learning-how-to-learn.md

 I am completely confident that I have not found the ideal workflow around creating and memorizing Anki cards.
 I'm still trying to improve this process, but the benefit from using Anki far outweighs for me any cost of having less-than-perfect cards.

+My Anki workflow has two steps:

+1. Make the Anki cards (on my laptop)
+2. Review the Anki cards (on my phone)

+I can review my Anki cards anywhere.
+In line for something, in the bathroom (yes), on the train, while I'm waiting for my food to microwave, etc.

+I normally hate to be the person staring at his phone all day, but since I'm usually on Anki, I now embrace it.

+I spend about 30 minutes (sometimes 45) studying Anki, per [this app](app url), and it's all in little snippets of time grabbed here and there

 ### Resources